 With all its versatility, popcorn can come in different shapes and forms.
 From dry kernels to popped popcorn bags or even microwavable packs.
 Of course, all of these types will have different shelf lives.

 Most popcorn will have a “best by” date rather than a “use by,” meaning it’s not unsafe to eat after that date.
 With proper storage, popcorn can last a long time past the date on the label.
 However, the quality of the popcorn will diminish the longer they stay in the cupboard!

 How Long Does Popcorn Last?

-Popped popcorn, even though the easiest, is also the first one to expire.
+Popped popcorn, the easiest to make, is also the first one to expire.
 Usually lasts 2 to 3 months if the package is unopened.
-You can still consume it a few weeks after the date on the pack, but the more time passes the more quality they’ll lose.
+You can still consume it a few weeks after the date on the pack, but the more time passes, the more quality they’ll lose.

-Once you open a pack of popped popcorn, always keep it sealed and you should aim to finish it within a week for best quality or they will go stale.
+Once you open a pack of popped popcorn, always keep it sealed, and you should aim to finish it within a week for the best quality, or it will go stale.

 How Can I Spot Rancid Popcorn?